-The community at Birmingham Central Synagogue prides itself on providing warmth and hospitality for its many visitors.
+The community at Birmingham Central United Synagogue prides itself on providing warmth and hospitality for its many visitors.

 Families regularly host students at their houses for Shabbat meals, encouraging them to interact with the community and providing a “home-from-home”.

 If you are away from home and travelling on business, do not spend Shabbat alone in your hotel room, but come and join us and experience Birmingham’s renowned hospitality.

 If you plan to visit Birmingham, hospitality within the community can be easily arranged for Shabbat and Yom Tov meals and, if required, during the week.